hagerty-dev/motorsportreg-design-system/designer/doc/index.md

 5. Click **Save**.
 You will now be prompted to pull the existing tokens from the repo.
 Click **Yes**.

 Your Figma project now has the synced tokens stored locally from this MSR Design system.
-If you go back to the **Tokens** tab, you will be able to see the tokens shared from the `motorsportreg-design-system` repository.
+If you go back to the **Tokens** tab, you will be able to see the tokens shared from the `motorsportreg-design-system` repository

 #### Apply tokens to your design